proof-ladders/protocol-ladder/README.md

 ## Protocols

-This README is not standalone, the problem sets and possible modeling options are detailed in the [pdf notes](https://github.com/charlie-j/fm-crypto-lib/blob/main/Notes/main.pdf).
+This README is not standalone, the problem sets and possible modeling options are detailed in the [pdf notes](https://github.com/charlie-j/fm-crypto-lib/blob/main/Notes/main.pdf) which should be read first.

 For each problem, this repository contain a corresponding subfolder.
 The corresponding problem folder contains for each tool that proposed a solution a corresponding subfolder with the name of the tool, subfolder that contains the corresponding modeling files for the solution.